niteshgodse/fake-job-detection-lstm/README.md

-# Fake Job Posting Detection using LSTM
+# Fake Job Posting Detection using RNN & LSTM

 This project builds a Deep Learning NLP model to detect fraudulent job postings from job listing data.
 The model analyzes job description text and predicts whether a job posting is real or fake using a Bidirectional LSTM neural network.